 When using DNAscope with a machine learning model, most of the options for DNAscope should not be used, even though the software will not give an error if the options are present.
-In particular, the following options should be avoided:
+In particular, the following option should be avoided:

-- --emit_mode GVCF: The use of DNAscope with a machine learning model is incompatible with the generation of GVCF outputs. - --var_type BND: The use of DNAscope with a machine learning model is incompatible with structural variant calling.
+• --var\type BND: The use of DNAscope with a machine learning model is incompatible with structural variant calling.